Idealgewicht beim Hund – Warum es so wichtig ist und wie du es erkennst

 ✔ Increase daily walks and incorporate active games.

-✔ Plan regular training sessions to challenge your dog mentally and physically.
+✔ Plan regular training sessions to challenge the dog mentally and physically.

-✔ Use food games or sniffing mats to keep your dog busy while eating.
+✔ Use food puzzles or snuffle mats to keep the dog engaged during meal times.

-✔ Check your dog’s weight regularly with a scale.
+✔ Regularly check your dog's weight with a scale.

-✔ Use a BCS (Body Condition Score) scale to better estimate body weight.
+✔ Use a BCS (Body Condition Score) scale to better assess body weight.

 ✔ If you are unsure, consult your veterinarian.